 The administrative responsibilities of the Department are under the supervision of the Ministry of Earth Sciences of the Indian Government.
 The IMD is headquartered in New Delhi.

-The mandate and functions of the IMD is discussed below.
+The mandate and functions of the IMD are discussed below.

-- Taking meteorological observations and providing current information and forecasting information for the most favourable operation of weather-dependent activities such as irrigation, agriculture, aviation, shipping, offshore oil exploration and so on.
+- Taking meteorological observations and providing current information and forecasting information for the most favorable operation of weather-dependent activities such as irrigation, agriculture, aviation, shipping, offshore oil exploration, and so on.

 - Giving warnings against severe weather phenomena such as tropical cyclones, dust storms, heat waves, cold waves, heavy rains, heavy snow, etc.

 - Providing met-related statistics needed for agriculture, industries, water resources management, oil exploration, and any other strategically important activities for the country.